cangozpi/PandaKeeper/README.md

   -->Updating assigning pandas
   Using Distance Vector principles counting the neighbour pandas, look after each neighbours bamboo count and distribute by taking from the most feed neighbour.
   -->Brute force with recursion
+  By Assigning every spot to Pandas, check the overlapping spots and distrbute accordingly, recursion ends with when all spots are assigned.
   -->Random Method
+  By Assigning overlapping spots randomly, and saving results we can find the optimal distribution with high percentage.
 Results for:

 Input 1 : 4, 0